00sapo/better-morning/README.md

 # 🌅 Better Morning

-**Better Morning** is an automated news digest system that fetches articles from user-defined RSS feeds, summarizes them using a Language Model (LLM) of your choice, and delivers a personalized news summary daily.
+**Better Morning** is an automated news digest system that fetches articles from user-defined RSS feeds, summarizes them using a Language Model (LLM) of your choice, and delivers a personalized news summary periodically (e.g. daily).

 ## ✨ Features